lizhanmit/learning-notes/etl-note/etl-note.md

 ETL:  Extract, Transform and Load.

-ETL is process to extract data, mostly from different types of systems, transform it into a structure that’s more appropriate for reporting and analysis and finally loading it into the database.
+ETL is process to extract data, mostly from different types of systems, transform it into a structure that is more appropriate for reporting and analysis and finally loading it into the database.

 Three tiers / layers in ETL: